 SSDs offer high transfer speeds, low latency even with random data access, more durability but not for hierarchical storage use, and expectedly no sound of moving parts.
-The stark performance boost can be seen in day-to-day usages, like swift system boot and shut down speeds, application launch is more robust, and the system feels smoother and without any lagging.
-You will have to try an SSD to see the magic it plays with the performance and agility of your computer system in handling heavy loads.
+The stark performance boost can be seen in day-to-day usages, like swift system boot and shutdown speeds, application launch is more robust, and the system feels smoother without lagging.

-Several types of SSDs available that compete with one another in terms of performance and form factor, the real efficacy and robustness of flash memory have far been achieved.
+Several types of SSDs compete in terms of performance and form factor, but the efficacy and robustness of flash memory have far been achieved.

 What is SATA SSD?

-SATA (Serial ATA) technology was introduced in 2003, replacing the older PATA (Parallel ATA) as the storage connection interface standard in computers.
+SATA (Serial ATA) technology was introduced in 2003, replacing the older PATA (Parallel ATA) as the computer storage connection interface standard.
 It was ushered in as a universal connector entailing a power cord and a SATA data cable, breakneck throughput in read-write speeds.
-At present, SATA is the market incumbent and is mostly used for connecting an SSD to the computer system.
-SATA uses the AHCI command protocol and supports the IDE, which primarily was built for the older and sluggish spinning disk drives and not for the sturdy flash-based storage.

-Even to this day, when we consider the storage space, hard drives have a clear advantage over the SSDs as they cost less per gigabyte and hold data for longer.
+Even today, when we consider storage space, hard drives have a clear advantage over SSDs as they cost less per gigabyte and hold data for longer.

 SATA interface was established at the time of spinning hard disk drives, and companies made no compatibility changes.
-SATA SSDs can utilize the existing infrastructure for replacing the aged hard drives with a new SATA disk drive.
-Still, the recent advancement in the shape of NVMe doesn’t fit the SATA ports and need an M.2 port, which is rather difficult to find in prevalent consumer personal computers or laptops.
+SATA SSDs can use the existing infrastructure to replace aged hard drives with a new SATA disk drive.
+Still, the recent advancement in the shape of NVMe doesn’t fit the SATA ports and needs an M.2 port, which is rather difficult to find in prevalent consumer personal computers or laptops.

 Mistakes to avoid

-- Don’t use the SSD to its full capacity or you risk choking it.
-Because its performance gets affected, mainly write speeds, it is suggested to have minimal 25 percent of your storage space free for improved performance.
+Don’t use the SSD to its full capacity or risk choking it.
+Because its performance gets affected, mainly write speeds, it is suggested to have a minimal 25 percent of your storage space free for improved performance.